PanwarJayant/Diseases-Tewiki/README.md

 - `Datasets`: Contains all the dataset (csv) files that have been used for this project.
 - `Code`: Contains all the code that has been used in the project.
-- `Template`: Currently empty but will contain the jinja template for the XML generation of a Diseases article.
+- `Template`: Contains the jinja template for the XML generation of a Disease article.

 ### Datasets